YenChengLai/FastAPI-Casbin/Readme.md

 1. Role Management

-   - Only Admin user can see this page.
+   - Only Admin user can see this page

    - Admin user can adjust other users' group or role

 2. Remote Device Access (SSH)

-   - All roles can access to this feature
+   - Only Admin and user have access to this feature

    - This behavior needs approval

 3. Email Communication (Sending emails)

-   - All roles can access to this feature
+   - Only Admin and user have access to this feature

    - This behavior needs approval